 Its spiritual sequel Samurai Champloo is set in feudal Japan and melds samurai action with elements of humorous Slice of Life and adventure, along with bizarre anachronisms like graffiti artists, breakdancing, rap, and baseball.

 Detective Conan: Pretty much every genre except for fantasy has been covered during the manga's run.
 There's been everything from romance to Body Horror to wrestling.
+The Spin-OffMagic Kaito, which is canonically in the same world, actually does have magic.
+Both real and fake magic, so the world as a whole does have fantasy elements.

 The only thing you can really pin down about Excel Saga is that it's a comedy, since the series switches genres every episode.
 Even the comedy part isn't completely consistent, since one episode is played completely straight (but then again, that's the joke.)